coveo/ui-kit/packages/headless/README.md

 `/features` has folders that each owns the functionalities of a feature, which is a subpart of the redux state.
 Following the ["ducks pattern"](https://redux.js.org/style-guide/style-guide#structure-files-as-feature-folders-or-ducks), those files contain Redux slices & reducers that [define the state shape](https://redux.js.org/style-guide/style-guide#reducers-should-own-the-state-shape).
 Each feature folder has a file with actions that can be exported with the project.

-`/components` contains all the headless components in folders.
-Those components are exported and used to provide abstraction from the store's features by being closer to the actual UI components of a customer's application.
+`/controllers` contains all the headless controllers in folders.
+Those controllers are exported and used to provide abstraction from the store's features by being closer to the actual UI controllers of a customer's application.

 `/utils` contains common useful utilities.